kennism/homelab/tap/aws/README.md

 ```
 #cnrs:
-#  domain_name: 34.249.241.129.nip.io
+#  domain_name: .nip.io

 #learningcenter:
 #  ingressDomain: .nip.io
 ```

-and enter prefix the `.nip.io` domain with the ip address found in the previous step.
+... and prefix the `.nip.io` domain with the ip address found in the previous step.
 For example, if the ip address found in the previous step was `11.22.33.44`, enter:

 ```
 cnrs: